jsndyks/dump/senseAboutScience/communicatingEvidenceVisually.md

 See here for an example that attempts to study, explain and quantify some of this:

 > Xiong, C., Stokes, C., Kim, Y. S., & Franconeri, S. (2022).
-Seeing what you believe or believing what you see? belief biases correlation estimation.
-IEEE Transactions on Visualization and Computer Graphics, 29(1), 493-503.<br/> > [https://youtu.be/7ISD9WtYChI](https://youtu.be/7ISD9WtYChI) - worth 30 seconds!<br/> > [https://youtu.be/xBSZC2jj_wc](https://youtu.be/xBSZC2jj_wc) - 12 min paper
+Seeing what you believe or believing what you see? belief biases correlation estimation. *IEEE Transactions on Visualization and Computer Graphics*, 29(1), 493-503.<br/> > [https://youtu.be/7ISD9WtYChI](https://youtu.be/7ISD9WtYChI) - worth 30 seconds!<br/> > [https://youtu.be/xBSZC2jj_wc](https://youtu.be/xBSZC2jj_wc) - 12 min paper

 ### OTHER EFFECTS